 - The second system is slower and weighs data more carefully before making a decision.

-With respect to ML, a bias may simply be a correlation, fair or unfair, that leads to a certain kind of classification.
+With respect to Machine Learning, a bias may simply be a correlation, fair or unfair, that leads to a certain kind of classification.
 This process is inherently neutral until given context and evaluated in terms of fairness.
 Bias, in a negative sense, is a requirement for something to be “unfair” – but there is no standard definition for “fairness.”
 Societies differ on what is “fair.”
 Even people within societies differ on what they regard as fair.
 “Fairness” in ML represents both an opportunity and a challenge.

 Identifying appropriate “fairness criteria” for a system requires accounting for human experiences and perceptions, as well as cultural, social, historical, political, legal, and ethical considerations.
 Claims about bias and fairness are often about outcomes differing between groups, and the question of which are the relevant groups to consider is fundamentally a practical and moral one.
 Furthermore, at what level of granularity should groups be defined, and how should the boundaries between these groups be decided?
 When is it fair to define a group at all versus a better factoring of individual differences?